15 Tips for Backpacking in Sydney

-“There are free tours running in Sydney every day, rain or shine, and if you join the “I’m Free” walking tour you don’t even need to book in advance.
-You can just turn up at the meeting point and look for the guide, who will be wearing a bright green shirt.
+“Free tours run in Sydney every day, rain or shine, and if you join the “I’m Free” walking tour, you don’t even need to book in advance.
+You can just turn up at the meeting point and look for the guide, wearing a bright green shirt.

-This company offers tours of downtown Sydney that start from Town Hall Square daily at 10:30 am and 2:30 pm, that give a good introduction to Sydney, as well as a tour of the Rocks district that start at 6 pm at Cadman’s Cottage.
+This company offers tours of downtown Sydney that start from Town Hall Square daily at 10:30 am and 2:30 pm, which gives a good introduction to Sydney, as well as a tour of the Rocks district that start at 6 pm at Cadman’s Cottage.
 The Rocks tour is an excellent way to learn more about the history of colonial Sydney.

 Your guide will also be a great source of local info and can give you tips on where to find the best bars and restaurants in Sydney.”

-If you are vegan I recommend you take a look at Wendy’s list of the best Vegan dining options in Sydney on her website.
+If you are vegan, I recommend you look at Wendy’s list of the best Vegan dining options in Sydney on her website.

-You might also like to check out our posts on Sydney Greeters, a volunteer organisation in Sydney who offer free 3 hour tours with a local.
+You might also like to check out our posts on Sydney Greeters, a volunteer organisation in Sydney that offers free 3 hour tours with a local.

 Best things for Backpackers to do in Sydney